Apply for Academic Common Market

 Step 2: Submit the LSU ACM interest form

-Upon submission of ACM Interest Form, your interest in Academic Common Market at LSU will be officially recorded, and you will receive an email within three days confirming your interest.
+Upon submission of ACM Interest Form, your interest in Academic Common Market at LSU will be officially recorded.

 Step 3: Get fully accepted to LSU